PurpleSushi22/PurpleSushi22/README.md

 - 👋 Hi, I’m PurpleSushi22
-- 👀 I’m interested in ...
+- 👀 I’m interested in **yes**.
 - 🌱 I’m currently learning JS, but I like C#.
 - 💞️ I’m looking to collaborate on my Mindustry mod.
 - 📫 How to reach me:
-Reddit: PurpleSushi22
+- Reddit: PurpleSushi22
-Discord: PurpleSushi22#5953
+- Discord: PurpleSushi22#5953
-Fandom: PurpleSushi223
+- Fandom: PurpleSushi223

 <!---
 PurpleSushi22/PurpleSushi22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.